rebowldev/CalculatorService/README.md

 # CalculatorService

-HTTP/REST ­based 'Calculator Service’ capable of some basic arithmetic operations along with a history service keeping track of requests sharing a common an identifier.
+HTTP/REST ­based 'Calculator Service’ capable of some basic arithmetic operations along with a history service keeping track of requests sharing a common  identifier.

 The supported arithmetic operations are: